replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 to customer clusters is whether those clusters will be properly configured for the application to run.
-To address this challenge, the Replicated Platform provides for the implementation and management for preflight checks that can describe your expecations and validate them.
+To address this challenge, the Replicated Platform provides for the implementation and management for preflight checks that can describe your expectations and validate them.
 Preflights are part of the [Troubleshoot](https://troubleshoot.sh) open source project.